AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 4. In the **Topics**Page, select an instance and click **Create a topic**.

-5. In the **Create Topic** dialog box, set the parameters as required and click **Create**.
+5. In the **Create Topic** dialog box, configure the parameters for the topic and click **Create**.

     |Topic|Description|
     |-----|-----------|
     |Task site topic|The topic that is used to store consumer offsets.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-offset.
+We recommend that you start the name with the string connect-offset.
     -   Partitions: the number of partitions in the topic.
 The value must be greater than 1.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |